sachsmc/plotROC-paper/Paper/response-to-review.md

 ## General:
 > • The manuscript is written partially in the first person.
 It is surprising and not totally consistent throughout the manuscript, some of which is written in passive tense (for instance “Labels can be added easily [...]”).

-The manuscript has been edited to be consistent with the use of active voice.
+I have edited the manuscript to be more consistent with the use of active voice.

 > • The abstract highlights the literature review as a significant finding.
 Surprisingly it is is only briefly mentioned in the introduction.
 This seems a bit inconsistent.